 When talking street side services, I’m referring to your telecommunications, NBN, plumbing tap-in and power pits if required.
 These are the things you’ll need to engage third parties and manage at different stages of the project.

 The key is to ensure the required street side works happen when they’re supposed too.
 They need to be completed timely.
-When subdividing property you can’t afford for them to slow down your builder or your subdivision process towards the end of the project.

 Before I breakdown each of the services, you need to consider I want to make a quick disclaimer.

 The information I’m sharing in this article is general information.
 It’s information from our experience here at Little Fish to get you heading in the right direction.

 You need to do your own research on exactly what is required in your local area on your specific multi-unit development.
 First up;

 Depending on your location it’s going to include your NBN/internet connection.
 At Little Fish, we engage a specialised contractor to perform the works.